8½-10-inch / 22-24-cm round tart pan or 10-inch / 25-cm square tart pan

 When the blessing: “May it be that the evil of our verdicts be ripped,” is said on Rosh Hashanah in my family we bless the kodoo or Persian pumpkin jam because pumpkin is also known as kará, meaning “torn” in Hebrew.
 (Many of the Sephardi and Mizrahi foods for the holiday stem from a play on words.)
 The kodoo only makes an appearance on our table once a year.
 Perhaps this is why its flavor is always a pleasant surprise.
-The festive jam is bigger than the sum of its simple parts.
-Here, l I used the kodoo as the filling for a festive tart.
+The festive jam is greater than the sum of its simple parts.
+Here, I used the kodoo as the filling for a festive tart.
 While this tart looks unimpressive on the outside, once cut open, the depth of its layers, richness, and festivity are revealed.

 It’s best to prepare the kudoo the day before baking the tart.

 Prepare thekodoo: Combine the grated pumpkin and sugar in a non-stick or cast iron pot and bring to a boil over high heat.
 Reduce to a low heat and cook for 2½ hours, stirring the pot every 20 minutes until all the liquid has evaporated and the pumpkin is glossy.
 Add the lemon juice, mix lightly, and remove from the heat.
 Let cool.
 (If you prepare the kodoo in advance, store it tightly sealed in the refrigerator.)